killme2008/clj-rate-limiter/README.md

 ### min-difference

-You can set the minimum time in millseconds between requests by ":min-difference" option,default is zero.
+You can set the minimum time in millseconds between requests by `:min-difference` option,default is zero.

 ```clj
 (def limiter (r/create